Mashiroro/Ma-Guide/README.md

 # De-Bible
 This is a collection of penetration testing commands/tools.
-If you do not know how to use then don't use :D created this for easy references so that i can save 10 seconds of my life instead of googling like mad or on the event i forget how to use call it De-Bible because i kept referring it to as "De Bible"/
+If you do not know how to use then don't use :D.
+Created this for easy references so that i can save 10 seconds of my life instead of googling like mad or on the event i forget how to use >.<.
+Called it De-Bible because i kept referring it to as "De Bible".

 ## Disclaimer
 1. Do not use this for illegal purposes. :(